faiqhilman13/b2b-agents/PROJECT_NOTES.md

 8. **Agentive Frontend Integration** - Web-based user interface for the system

 ## Current Status
+We have completed a major reorganization of the project structure to follow Python best practices, creating a clean, modular package structure.
+The codebase is now organized into a proper Python package with clear separation of concerns and an improved directory layout.

 We have completed the implementation of Lead Collection (Phase 1), Email Generation (Phase 2), Email Sending functionality (Phase 3), and added Maintenance Utilities (Phase 5).
 We have significantly enhanced Security (Phase 6) with credential encryption, secure configuration management, enhanced API security, and robust input validation.
 We have integrated all components into a unified workflow with a comprehensive CLI interface and updated batch scripts.

 We have successfully completed the development of the n8n Workflow Automation layer (Phase 7), including a robust API service layer connecting the Python backend with n8n.
 This integration provides a powerful workflow automation platform for lead management, email outreach, and performance analytics while maintaining the flexibility of our Python backend.